Exploring Lake Balaton, Hungary

 Getting around via public transport is another great option.
 The system around Lake Balaton is affordable and reliable, but make sure you consult the official timetables of buses and trains before you start planning your day.
 Regular ferries and boats also connect the larger cities around the lake and if you have a permit you can also rent a boat to help you get around.

-Now that you know the basics of planning a trip to Lake Balaton, let’s take a look at what’s worth visiting in the area, and at things to do on the lake itself.
+Now that you know the basics of planning a trip to Lake Balaton let’s take a look at what’s worth visiting in the area, and at things to do on the lake itself.

 Things to Do in Lake Balaton